chacychavez/Cycoin/README.md

 # Cycoin
-A simple blockchain in Python
+A simple blockchain in Python.
+This is a port to [SavjeeCoin](https://github.com/Savjee/SavjeeCoin).